-So many fantastic business and professional development events have been canceled or adapted this spring, and we’re keeping our fingers crossed that it doesn’t lengthen into the summer when our conference is scheduled.
-Although working from home definitely has its benefits, some may be mourning the lack of opportunities for connection while their office temporarily switches to telecommuting.
-On top of that, it’s considered irresponsible to gather with friends and family in our free time.
+So many fantastic business and professional development events have been canceled or adapted for the last year, and we’re keeping our fingers crossed that our current guidelines will hold and we can go ahead with our conference as scheduled.
+Although working from home definitely has its benefits, some may be mourning the lack of opportunities for connection while our offices have switched to telecommuting.
+We’ve additionally been missing out on social opportunities with friends & family.

 Here are some unique ideas for helping to curb that feeling of isolation and remain connected with friends and colleagues in the time of Corona: